anuschka/anuschka.github.io/_posts/2016-05-26-reviewing_balsaiq_wireframes.md

 * edit or delete a reagent

-I setup the static files directoy in settings.py
+I setup the static files directory in settings.py

 <pre>
 <code>